 A rapidly growing industry across the entire nation, education and health services also continue to grow in Sedgwick County.
-In the Wichita MSA, 16 percent of positions are in education and health services.
-Wichita is currently home to several specialty hospitals which provide specific care as well as numerous doctors' offices and medical complexes.
-The Center for
+In the Wichita MSA, 28 percent of positions are in various services including such categories as professional and business services, leisure and hospitality services and information services.
+The Center for Economic Development and Business

-Economic Development and Business Research noted many changes in the Educational and Health Care Services industry in its 4th Quarter 2012 Wichita Industry and News Developments, including:
+Research noted many changes in the different services categories in its 4th Quarter 2013 Wichita Industry and News Developments, including: